 The more that you ask questions, genuinely aiming to understand your daughter's persepective, and also the more that you respond by agreeing with her concerns, the more open your daughter later will be to hearing your thoughts and concerns.
 Establish a habit of talking together like adults.

 Tough discussions flow most smoothly within an overall atmosphere of affection.
 Keep your goodwill tank full by making sure to share good times with your daughter, Appreciate her.
 Laugh with her.
+Exit when she escalates anger.
+Return when she is ready to talk collaboratively again.
 Enjoy her companionship.

 Colleen O’Grady’s view